Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## External Queue

-The queue for proposals originating with the AXIACoin Council which are waiting to become referenda.
+The queue for proposals originating with the AXIA Council which are waiting to become referenda.
 Compare the Community queue.

 ## Extrinsic